Jay Weinberg: Slipknot (2014–2023)

 In 2014, Weinberg became the drummer for Slipknot following the departure of Joey Jordison in late 2013.
-Although the drummer's identity had not been officially revealed by the band itself, prefering to keep the identity of the new members (a new bassist, confirmed to be Alessandro Venturella, had also joined the band) a secret as they were not official members at that time.
+Although the drummer's identity had not been officially revealed by the band itself, preferring to keep the identity of the new members (a new bassist, confirmed to be Alessandro Venturella, had also joined the band) a secret as they were not official members at that time.
 Weinberg had been a fan of the band from a young age, and it had given him motive and "a lot to prove" to his bandmates.
 A former drum technician for the band leaked their itinerary, revealing the drummer to be Weinberg.
 Venturella was also named on the itinerary, though fans had identified him earlier via his distinctive hand-tattoos.
 Weinberg was eventually officially revealed to be the drummer by Jim Root in an interview with Ultimate Guitar on May 13, 2015.

 On November 5, 2023, Slipknot posted on Instagram that they would "part ways" with Weinberg as part of a "creative decision".
 Weinberg later said he was "blindsided" and "heartbroken" over being fired.
 Weinberg was replaced in 2024 by Sepultura drummer Eloy Casagrande.